-Registered training provider: CDU
+Registered training provider: Charles Darwin University

 After starting a degree she discovered wasn’t right for her, Ashlee Coleman later enrolled in a Certificate III in Community Services then a Certificate IV, which she graduated from in May 2016.
-She chose community services for her interest in working with disadvantaged groups such as youth and women at risk, cultural minorities and Indigenous people.
+She chose community services for her interest in working with disadvantaged groups such as youth and women at risk, cultural minorities and Aboriginal people.
 She’s now also studying a psychology degree.

 Ashlee, 20, successfully integrated her on and off-the-job training into her work placement, applying knowledge from her classes to real-life work situations.
 Training in both certificates significantly increased Ashlee’s teamwork, leadership and communication skills.
 Her most recent placement was so successful that she continues to work there as a volunteer.

 Born and bred in Darwin, Ashlee loves to travel and recently returned from an overseas trip where she gained more awareness of how other Western societies live, further motivating her to continue her studies in this area.